Caveman: Characteristics

-History
+History of depictions

 Caveman-like heraldic "wild men" were found in European and African iconography for hundreds of years.
 During the Middle Ages, these beings were generally depicted in art and literature as bearded and covered in hair, and often wielding clubs and dwelling in caves.
-While wild men were always depicted as living outside of civilization, there was an ongoing debate as to whether they were human or non-human.
+While wild men were always depicted as living outside of civilization, it was not always clear whether they were human or non-human.

 In Sir Arthur Conan Doyle's The Lost World (1912), ape-men are depicted in a fight with modern humans.
-How the First Letter Was Written and How the Alphabet was Made is one of Rudyard Kipling's Just So Stories (1902) featuring a group of cave-people.
+How the First Letter Was Written and How the Alphabet was Made are two of Rudyard Kipling's Just So Stories (1902) featuring a group of cave-people.
 Edgar Rice Burroughs adapted this idea for The Land That Time Forgot (1918).
-A genre of cavemen films emerged, typified by D. W. Griffith's Man's Genesis (1912); they inspired Charles Chaplin's satiric take, in His Prehistoric Past (1914) as well as Brute Force (1914), The Cave Man (1912), and later Cave Man (1934).
+A genre of cavemen films emerged, typified by D. W. Griffith's Man's Genesis (1912); they inspired Charles Chaplin's satiric take in His Prehistoric Past (1914), as well as Brute Force (1914), The Cave Man (1912), and later, Cave Man (1934).
 From the descriptions, Griffith's characters cannot talk, and use sticks and stones for weapons, while the hero of Cave Man is a Tarzanesque figure who fights dinosaurs.
-Captain Caveman and the Teen Angels, which aired from 1977 to 1980, is a classic animated comedy depicting cavemen as totally hairy with a club.
+Captain Caveman and the Teen Angels (1977–1980) is an animated comedy depicting the titular caveman as being hairy and carrying clubs, and in one episode extends this trait to other cave dwellers from his time period.

-D. W. Griffith's Brute Force, a silent film released in 1914, represents one of the earliest portrayals of cavemen and dinosaurs together, with its depiction of a Ceratosaurus.
+Griffith's Brute Force represents one of the earliest portrayals of cavemen and dinosaurs together, with its depiction of a Ceratosaurus.
 The film reinforced the incorrect notion that non-avian dinosaurs co-existed with prehistoric humans.
 The anachronistic combination of cavemen with dinosaurs eventually became a cliché, and has often been intentionally invoked for comedic effect.
 The comic strips B.C., Alley Oop, the Spanish comic franchise Mortadelo y Filemón, and occasionally The Far Side and Gogs portray "cavemen" with dinosaurs.
 Gary Larson, in his 1989 book The Prehistory of the Far Side, stated he once felt that he needed to confess his cartooning sins in this regard: "O Father, I Have Portrayed Primitive Man and Dinosaurs In The Same Cartoon".
-The animated series The Flintstones, a spoof on family sitcoms, portrays the Flintstones even using dinosaurs, pterosaurs and prehistoric mammals as tools, household appliances, vehicles, and construction machines.
+The animated series The Flintstones, a spoof on family sitcoms, portrays the Flintstones even using dinosaurs, pterosaurs and prehistoric mammals as tools, household appliances, vehicles, and construction equipment; some spinoffs of the series also feature Captain Caveman.